teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

 sls dynamodb install
 ```

-> You also need to install Java Runtime version only if it's not installed
+> You also need to install Java Runtime version only if it's not installed.